top of page

 As discussed more fully on the home page of this website, valuable assets such as one's house can be protected from future nursing home costs using a Medicaid asset protection trust which is an irrevocable trust.
 Under Medicaid law, a five-year lookback rule applies to this kind of transaction which means there will be a divestment penalty if someone applies for Medicaid and they gave assets to such a trust in the last five years.
 This is not a strategy for last minute planning.

-TRANSFER ON DEATH DEED (A popular and inexpensive method to avoid probate court for your house)
+TRANSFER ON DEATH DEED (A popular and inexpensive method to avoid probate for your house)

 A common estate planning tool for transferring real estate upon death is the Transfer on Death Deed.
 By signing and recording this deed (it must be recorded before your death) at the Register of Deeds office in the county where your real estate is located, you can transfer your house or other real estate in Wisconsin to designated beneficiaries without probate court involvement.